frequency-chain/frequency/designdocs/user-handles.md

 Input

 * origin - must be a signed origin
-* owner_key - the public key of the user/provider.
+* owner_key - the public key of the owner.
 This is used to verify the signature and resolve the MSA ID.
-* proof_of_ownership - the proof of ownership of the handle to be retired, ```MsaHandlePayload``` signed by the user/provider private key
+* proof_of_ownership - the proof of ownership of the handle to be retired, ```MsaHandlePayload``` signed by the owner's private key

 Output